ckucewicz/ckucewicz/README.md

 ---

 Data professional with expertise in Python, R, SQL, and Tableau, experienced in statistical analysis, geospatial work, and data storytelling.
 Former educator with a strong foundation in math and public-sector work.
-I focus on surfacing gaps, translating insights clearly, and helping teams use data to drive smarter, more equitable decisions.

 Chicago, IL | Open to data analyst, research analyst, data visualization, and consulting roles